dagster-io/dagster/docs/docs-beta/docs/dagster-plus/deployment/hybrid/agents/kubernetes.md

     --values ./values.yaml
 ```

-Work load balanced across agents isn't not sticky; there's no guarantee the agent that launched a run will be the same one to receive instructions to terminate it.
+Work load balanced across agents isn't sticky; there's no guarantee the agent that launched a run will be the same one to receive instructions to terminate it.
 This is fine if both replicas run on the same Kubernetes cluster because either agent can terminate the run.
 But if your agents are physically isolated (for example, they run on two different Kubernetes clusters), you should configure:

 ```yaml
 # values.yaml